 We proposed human-powered creative translations to bring back order in their online chaos.

-4. Action sports brand doesn’t translate their content
+4. Your action sports or outdoor brand doesn’t translate their content

 Lack of budget may sometimes be an issue, but the power of translating content is often grossly underestimated.